ruszkipista/cims03-my-car/README.md

 This is the thing we buy or pay for during a transaction.
 We keep it simple, oly have 3 fields:
 - material name
 - description
-- material type - allows grouping of materials of the same tzpe
+- material type - allows grouping of materials of the same type

 ### 0.11 Expenditure Type
 The Expenditure Types has 2 entries so far